sonder74/sqlalchemy-challenge/README.md

 With this project, I returned to the subect of global climate, beginning with the exploration and analysis of a large set of weather data.
 Once that analysis was complete and a new set of data tables created, I had to design queries using a methodology new to me: <a href="https://www.sqlalchemy.org/">SQLAlchemy</a>.

 ## Tools and Solutions
+The first step in my data-gathering process was designing a connection to an <a href="https://www.sqlite.org/index.html">SQLite</a> database provided by the instructor.
+I used <a href="https://pandas.pydata.org/">Pandas</a> and <a href="https://matplotlib.org/">Matplotlib</a>

 These tasks called for a handful of familiar tools, like Python, Pandas, Matplotlib, and NumPy--but I also had to employ new ones, like <a href="https://www.json.org/json-en.html">JSON</a> and the <a href="https://requests.readthedocs.io/en/master/">Requests</a> library, both of which are useful when dealing with API calls.

 ## Outcomes and Lessons Learned